Dr. Sherryl A. Byrd

 Director of Student Affairs Programs and Services

 Tammy began her career at APSU in 1990 and joined the staff in Student Affairs in 1992.
 She previously worked on Music Row in Nashville and was a writer for the Murfreesboro newspaper.
-She received a B.S. from Middle Tennessee State University and earned her masters degree from APSU in 1999.
-In her tenure at APSU she has served with four APSU presidents.
-She supervises the department of Student Publications, which produces The All State - the student newspaper, the APSU yearbook The Monocle, the student handbook/calendar, the New Student/Parent Guide, and others.
-She works with the Austin Peay Parent/Family Association and other parent activities, coordinates the annual Student Organization and Leader Awards recognition program, serves on the football and basketball promotions committees and coordinates athletic promotions, and partners with the Office of Undergraduate Research on student travel grants.
+She earned her bachelors degree from Middle Tennessee State University and her masters degree from APSU.
+During her tenure at APSU she has served with four APSU presidents.
+She supervises the department of Student Publications, which produces The All State - student newspaper, the APSU yearbook The Monocle, the student handbook/calendar, the New Student/Parent Guide, and others, and chairs the Student Affairs division Assessment Committee.
+She coordinates the Austin Peay Parent/Family Association and other parent activities, directs the annual Student Organization and Leader Awards recognition program, serves on the football and basketball promotions committees and coordinates athletic promotions, and partners with the Office of Undergraduate Research to provide student travel grants for students presenting research and competing.
 She has brought notable speakers to campus including, among others, Byron Pitts, Emmy award winning journalist and national correspondent; Robert F. Kennedy, Jr., environmental lawyer and activist; Judy Shepard, activist, author and mother of murdered student Matthew Shepard; Nikki Giovanni, poet, author, professor and activist; and Chief Richard Picciotto, the highest ranking firefighter to survive the World Trade Center attacks.
-She is a member of SACSA - Southern Association for College Student Affairs, ACPA - American College Personnel Association, and College Media Advisers.
-She is the mother of three sons and a daughter, and enjoys and supports their activities, as well as theater, photography, music, and vintage collecting.
+She is a member of SACSA (Southern Association for College Student Affairs), ACPA (American College Personnel Association), College Media Advisers (CMA), Southeast Journalism Conference (SEJC) and is an alumnae of Alpha Sigma Alpha Sorority.
+She is the mother of three sons and a daughter, one son is an APSU alum and member of Sigma Chi Fraternity and one son is a currently attending APSU.
+She enjoys and supports their activities, and also enjoys theater, photography, music, service, and vintage collecting.

 Senior Administrative Assistant to the Vice President